2024

 CREATED AND CONCEIVED BY

 Wild Flower the opera is a project of the International Brazilian Opera Company developed in partnership with the Nina Smart.
 We've asked you to visit this page because you may be capable of assisting in the commission, donation, and sponsorship for this significant Women and Human Rights story.
 Let's start a conversation to advance American opera with diverse representation.
-With your help, the opera will be premiered in 2024.

 CONTACT US